paylike/kotlin_money/README.md

 ## Features

 Currently this package only supports a fraction of our JavaScript library.
-We may extend functionality if we can find usecases for it.
+We may extend functionality if we can find use-cases for it.

 ## Usage